Wild animals

 Mimic octopus (Thaumoctopus mimicus)

 Although many octopuses have the ability to change color, this octopus species is particularly peculiar.
-In addition to changing color, the mimic octopus can also mimic the shape and form of other marine animals such as jellyfish, corals or sponges.
+In addition to changing color, the mimic octopus can also mimic the shape and form of other marine animals such as jellyfish, corals, or sponges.
 They do so to better hide from predators, as well as to make these animals their prey.

 Learn more with our article on the different types of Mediterranean jellyfish species.
+This extraordinary mimicry ability not only aids in evasion but also in successful hunting, showcasing its versatile survival strategies.

 Different Types of Octopus Species - Mimic octopus (Thaumoctopus mimicus)